-Please use the forum to send me your favourite tips and tricks.
+Please use the Contact Form to send me your favourite tips and tricks.

 I've picked up loads of handy tips over the years and have worked more than a few out for myself the hard way....trial and error :-) Just a few to kick things off but I'll add more when I get time and of course you're free to send me your tips and tricks.
 As the list grows I'll break it down in to categories.